Building Code - What Codes Apply

 With a concrete house that is properly engineered you are not going to have any problems meeting the wall (or floor if concrete floor) strength requirements or any of the live load or dead load requirements, but you do need to be careful with foundation design given that the house is extremely heavy.
 In my case I used a house weight estimate of 750 tons.
 That weight needs to be properly distributed into the soil under the house.
 The footings need to be wider than on a conventional house and it's good if the edge of the floor slab can help distribute some of the weight.

 Often with unconventional construction it comes down to having a productive and professional conversation with your building inspector and your local building department.
 You need to argue your case and present your reasoning.
 Try to reference evidence that makes your case.
-Recognize that the building officials are there to help you build a house that does not have any structural or other problems.
+Recognize that the building officials are there to help you build a house that is safe and does not have any structural or other problems.
 Listen to the advice you are being given as there is probably a reason for it.
 It is not in your interests to win the argument only to have your house fall down.